 - Fill the pigeons with the prepared stuffing; but make sure not to overfill it

 - Bring a saucepan filled with water to boiling with the bay leaves; cardamom, salt, pepper, and cinnamon sticks, then put the pigeons in it for half an hour or until it is completely done.

-- Make sure not to overcook so that you don't risk the skin to fall
+- Make sure not to overcook so that you don't risk the skin fall

-- Remove the pigeon from the soup and braise it in the ghee on both sides and sprinkle it with the salt and the pepper.
+- Remove the pigeon from the soup and braise it in the ghee on both sides, and sprinkle it with salt; pepper.